Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Experiments

 \subsection{Baselines}

-Our baseline is based on a fully transformer encoder-decoder architecture mapping the OGM with occlusion and historical trajectories information to the ground truth OGM.
-Inspired by ViT \cite{26}, we divide the OGM into small patches to pass to the transformer, which will be stitched together after the transformer decoder to generate the result.
-A classification token is concatenated to the output features of the encoder for the binary classification task on each grid.
-We use the patch tokens to form the predicted OGM.
-For the input OGM $M_{in} \in \{0, 0.1, 0.2, \cdots, 1, 2\}^{H \times W}$, $0$ to $1$ represent the occupancy: $0$ indicates the grid is free while $1$ indicates the grid is occupied; $0.1$ to $0.9$ indicate the grid is occupied in the past second to embed the trajectories (the larger the number is, the closer to the current time), $2$ represents the occlusion grids.

-We also compare the results with \cite{6}.
-They use a CVAE to train the driver sensor model and fuse all the local OGMs to form the global OGM.
+We compare the results against the approaches using PaS \cite{4, 6}.
+K-means PaS \cite{4}, and GMM PaS \cite{6} use k-means and GMM to cluster the trajectories separately.
+Then, they map the clusters to different occupancy patterns.
+Multi-Agent PaS \cite{6} utilizes a CVAE to train the driver sensor model and fuse all the local OGMs to form the global OGM using Dempster-Shafer’s rule.
 We use their average results and the Top $3$ results they proposed.

+To compare with the vector-based approach, we also design a visual-based approach that maps the semantic map and OGM with historical trajectory information to the ground truth OGM.
+For the input OGM $M_{in} \in \{0, 0.1, 0.2, \cdots, 1\}^{H \times W}$, $0$ to $1$ represent the occupancy: $0$ indicates the grid is free while $1$ indicates the grid is occupied; $0.1$ to $0.9$ indicate the grid is occupied in the past second to embed the trajectories (the larger the number is, the closer to the current time).
+We use swin transformer \cite{swin} to encode the input maps and keep the same decoder with the vector-based approach.